VicMikhailau/MaskedEditText/README.md

 ## Licence
-Copyright 2016 Vic Mikhailau<br />
+Copyright 2021 Victor Mikhailau<br />
 <br />
 Licensed under the Apache License, Version 2.0 (the "License");<br />
 you may not use this file except in compliance with the License.<br />